Christopher Wylie: Millennial Who ‘Broke’ Facebook And Conceived The Internet’s Largest Psychological Warfare

 — CBS News (@CBSNews) March 17, 2018

-Christopher Wylie left Cambridge Analytica in 2014, but the damage was done
+Christopher Wylie Left Cambridge Analytica In 2014, But The Damage Was Done

-Wylie left the company in 2014, which is when Special Counsel Robert Mueller — in his indictments of Russian agents — has referred to as being the time when Russia began to seriously invest in the idea of intervening with U.S. elections through a tacit control of its social media.
+Wylie left the company in 2014, which is when Special Counsel Robert Mueller — in his indictments of Russian agents — had referred to as being the time when Russia began to seriously invest in the idea of intervening with U.S. elections through a tacit control of its social media.

 “In late summer of the same year that Cambridge Analytica presented a Russian oil company Lukoil (with direct ties to Putin) with an outline of its data sets, capabilities and methodology.
 The presentation had little to do with ‘consumers’.
 Instead, documents show it focused on election disruption techniques.